-“However, we understand that the Minister has strongly denied the reports and has now provided reassurance to the conservation community that the Government has no intention to ban the keeping of elephants in the UK – which would quickly undo years of work to conserve these highly threatened species.
+The conservation community has, in recent times, also been provided assurances by the Minister for Zoos that the Government has no intention to ban the care of elephants in modern zoos in the UK – which would quickly undo decades of work to conserve these highly threatened species.

 For many years now there has been close collaboration between the Elephant Welfare Group (EWG), the British and Irish Association of Zoos and Aquariums (BIAZA), and the UK government’s Department for Environment, Food and Rural Affairs (DEFRA), who have been evaluating the highly specialist and scientific care given to elephants for a decade-long independent report – the most thorough and robust ever undertaken – which is due to be published by the government later this year.
 We have been contributing to this report and we’ll welcome its findings and recommendations, which will be based on current zoo practices and up-to-date information.